 You should provide employees with basic training and keep a training record.
 Training could include basic first aid, slips trips and falls, manual handling and how to achieve a good posture to help with aches and pains.
-The NHF runs emergency first aid courses.

 6. Have the right facilities